 Jacob Joesph Angelo Richardson, born April 15th, 1993.
 Philosophy and psychological studies undergraduate.

-Dedicated to: politics, literature, music, film, philosophy, culture and science.
-I write and concern myself with my species.
+Dedicated to: politics, literature, music, film, philosophy, psychology, culture and science.
 Anarcho-socialist, agnostic atheist and existentialist.
-Ask me questions.
-Think for yourself and question every answer.

 Rate Your Music

 "According to the FBI, there have been 129 confirmed white Christian terrorists in the last 20 years.
 That includes Timothy McVae, the uni-bomber, the Atlanta Olympics bomber and dozens of family planning centers and abortion clinics.
 Muslims?
 19. Which would make white people the most likely demographic to commit a terrorist attack.
 So watch your mouth before you call me a terrorist or I’ll knock your fucking teeth out.”

 now that im in the space mood i’d like to remind each and every one of you that NASA drew a dick on mars. we drew a dick on another planet. that is mankind’s legacy.

 THIS IS AN ACTUAL PHOTO OF THE SURFACE OF MARS.
 PLEASE NEVER FORGET THIS.